 If yes, but the policies and procedures are in another previously uploaded document, please name the document.
-The attached is in DRAFT format as the City is taking action to approve.

 Section 3 of the Housing and Urban Development Act of 1968 (Section 3), as amended, requires that economic opportunities generated by CDBG-DR funds be targeted toward Section 3 residents.
 A Section 3 plan must establish standards and procedures to be used to ensure that the objectives of Section 3 are met and records, reports, and other documents or items to demonstrate compliance with Section 3 regulations are maintained.